algosup/2023-2024-project-5-flutter-team-8/documents/quality_assurance/test_plan.md

 Before the app can be considered finished, certain milestones need to have been met by the team.
 This criteria ensures that the app meets the required quality standards before reaching the consumer.

-    1.Test Case Coverage - A minimum test case coverage of 80% of all the added features and functionalities must be completed with success.
+    1. Test Case Coverage - A minimum test case coverage of 80% of all the added features and functionalities must be completed with success.

-    2.Bug Resolution Coverage - At least 90% of bugs must be addressed and resolved before the app is considered finished.
+    2. Bug Resolution Coverage - At least 90% of bugs must be addressed and resolved before the app is considered finished.

-    3.Documentation Completeness - Comprehensive documentation, including test plans, test cases, test results, functional specifications, and technical specifications, must be finalized and reviewed for completeness.
+    3. Documentation Completeness - Comprehensive documentation, including test plans, test cases, test results, functional specifications, and technical specifications, must be finalized and reviewed for completeness.
 Documentation should be easily understandable and accessible to all team members, ensuring a clear understanding of the testing process and results.